codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 - The current state as 1st argument
 - The snake's head coordinates as 2nd argument

-Then, in the case the snake's head overlaps the food pellet, the function will take care of:
+If the snake's head overlaps the food pellet, we grow its body by one unit and place a new pellet somewhere in the game.

-- Grow the snake body of one unit
-- Place a new food pellet in the snake world

 or otherwise, just return the current state without any changes.